mghersher/nyc_hpd_311/README.md

 ### How do I use this code?
 - Run the .ipynb to replicate the analysis.
 All required packages are listed in the first section of the notebook.
 - The files in the cleaning_resolution_text folder document the manual aspects of the tokenization analysis, such that even these will be replicated by running the .ipynb

+### Extension of this project
+You can find a network visualization extension of this project in the following repository: https://github.com/mghersher/nyc_hpd_311_network_viz